-Revealing hidden signatures in biological systems
+Revealing hidden signatures

-By label-free spectroscopic imaging of patient specimens, my team discovered an aberrant storage of cholesteryl ester (CE) in aggressive human prostate cancer (Cell Metabolism 2014).
+By label-free spectroscopic imaging of patient specimens, our team discovered an aberrant storage of cholesteryl ester in aggressive human prostate cancer (Cell Metabolism 2014).
 This study identified a novel target that can be used to treat late-stage human prostate cancer (US patent 9,164,084 B2) through a nanomedicine formulation (ACS Nano 2015).
 More recently, we identified lipid unsaturation as a metabolic marker of ovarian cancer stem cells (Cell Stem Cell 2017), which paves the foundation for suppression of cancer stem cells.

-2.2 Myelin sheath de-/re-generation and functional recovery of injured spinal cord
+2.2 Myelin sheath de-/re-generation

 2.4 Antibiotic susceptibility determination within one cell cycle at single bacterium level

 The widespread use of antibiotics has significantly increased the number of resistant bacteria, which has also increased the urgency of rapid bacterial detection and profiling their antibiotics response.
 Current methods for antibiotic susceptibility testing (AST) require at least 16 to 24 h to conduct.
 Therefore, there is an urgent need for a rapid method that can test the susceptibility of bacteria in a culture-free manner.
 We demonstrated a rapid AST method by monitoring the glucose metabolic activity of live bacteria at the single cell level with hyperspectral stimulated Raman scattering imaging of and fungal cells [Anal Chem 2017] and bacteria [Anal Chem 2018].